silnrsi/fontproof/README.md

 - Find your SILE installation directory,
 - Copy the file _classes/fontproof.lua_ into the _sile/classes_ folder, and
+- Copy the file _packages/fontprooftexts.lua_ and _packages/fontproofgroups.lua_ into your installation _sile/packages_ folder.
 - Copy the folder _packages/fontproofsupport_ into your installation _sile/packages_ folder.

 ## Using the templates